Waves (2019 film): Production

 and with Trey Edward Shults directing, producing, from a screenplay he wrote.

 According to Adam White of The Independent, Shults did not envision a specific racial ethnicity for the family when he wrote the script, and it was only after black actors were cast that references to the characters' race were added to the story.
 Sterling K. Brown told Variety, "I've never seen a middle to upper middle class black family dealing with the problems that [the family] has in this movie".

-Shults' envision for the film only came together after forming a close relationship with Kelvin Harrison Jr. who plays Tyler.
+Shults' vision for the film only came together after forming a close relationship with Kelvin Harrison Jr., who plays Tyler.
 This allowed Harrison Jr. to have creative input on the film, hiring a close friend Taylor Russell to play the role of his little sister Emily.